Paving the way for transitions --- a case for Weyl geometry

-All terms of the modified Einstein equation of IWOD gravity (\ref{massless Einstein equation}) are {\em scale invariant},\footnote{Sometimes the scale transformations are called ``Weyl transformations'' in this context, e.g. in \cite{Blagojevic:Gravitation}.} although the geometrical structure is richer than conformal geometry.
+All terms of the modified Einstein equation of iWOD gravity (\ref{massless Einstein equation}) are {\em scale invariant},\footnote{Sometimes the scale transformations are called ``Weyl transformations'' in this context, e.g. in \cite{Blagojevic:Gravitation}.} although the geometrical structure is richer than conformal geometry.
 Of course there arises the question whether such a geometrical framework may be good for physics, without specifying a preferred scale; i.e., before ``breaking'' of scale symmetry.
-We shall see in the next section that there is a natural mechanism for such `breaking', which may even be of physical import, although it is not mandatory at the classical level on purely theoretical grounds.
+We shall see in the next section that there is a natural mechanism for such `breaking', which is not mandatory (at the classical level) on purely theoretical grounds.